vladpaun-tudelft/cse1105-csep-2024/docs/meetings/week-01.md

     - Assign action points to finalize a draft version of the Code of Conduct.

 4. **Assignment Overview and Expectations** (5 min)
-    - **Feedback Assignment**:
-        - Discuss the feedback assignment.
-        - Review the AID model (Action, Impact, Desire) for giving feedback.
-        - Set expectations for participation in peer evaluations via Buddycheck.
    - **Code Contribution & Code Reviews**:
       - Emphasize the significance of regular code contributions.
       - Outline the process for submitting and reviewing merge requests.
       - Establish guidelines for conducting meaningful code reviews.
+   - **Tasks and Planning**:
+       - Discuss the SCRUM process model and how to implement it.
+       - Discuss the use of GitLab Issues.
+       - Split the full backlog into manageable Issues.

 5. **Initial Development Planning** (10 min)
     - **Project Setup**: